sarthak1905/BlogCity/README.md

  currently under way.

  ## Modules Used
  Although several modules have been employed for the development of this website, it is primarily based on and developed using the django framework.
-However, PIL, bootstrap4, jQuery, crispy forms are a few other major packaes used.
+However, PIL, bootstrap4, AOS library, jQuery, crispy forms are a few other major packaes used.

  ## Concepts Used